 Matthijs De Ligt – 18 Years Old

-After recently securing a big-money move to Bayern Munich, Matthijs De Ligt has now featured for three European heavyweights aged just 23.
+After securing a big-money move to Bayern Munich at the beginning of the season, Matthijs De Ligt has now featured for three European heavyweights aged just 23.

 His leadership qualities were clear to see from a young age, earning him the armband at boyhood club Ajax aged just 18 following an injury to previous captain Joel Veltman.